HariomTiwari404/chandrayaan3/README.md

 ## Introduction

-Experience the joourney of Chandrayaan 3 through this Project which is created in Python using Pygame.
+Experience the journey of Chandrayaan 3 through this project created in Python using Pygame